sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 ![asdfsa](https://github.com/sys1169/Hao_Portfolio/assets/59571707/52bbc22d-4572-4fe0-8ef1-64dbda542da4)

 #### Result: The trends component indicates a robust upward trajectory for Bitcoin starting from April 2023.
 Additionally, Bitcoin tends to perform well during the early weekdays (Monday to Wednesday) on a weekly basis.
-In a broader context, it shows stronger performance from February to June throughout the years.
+It also shows stronger performance from February to June throughout the years.

 <br>